cortes-ciriano-lab/telomere_fusions/README.md

 ```
 Output file:<br>
 - Collapsed_results/Possible_breakpoint_sequences.pure.tsv: All possible breakpoint sequences that can be originated from the canonical fusion of two telomeres.<br>
-- Collapsed_results/test.breakpoint_correction_steps.tsv: Different steps of the error correction showing how the breakpoint sequence of each fusion has been curated.<br>
+- Collapsed_results/test.breakpoint_correction_steps.tsv: Different steps of the error correction component showing how the breakpoint sequence of each fusion has been curated.<br>
-- Collapsed_results/test.corrected.tsv: Final version of the telomere fusions obtained after breakpoint sequence correction.
-All fusions are collapsed by chromosome, breakpoint sequence, and the different fusion subtype criteria (for each sample separately).<br>
+- Collapsed_results/test.corrected.tsv: Telomere fusions obtained after breakpoint sequence correction.
+All fusions are collapsed by chromosome, breakpoint sequence, and the fusion subtype.<br>
-- Collapsed_results/test.proportion_correct_endo9.tsv: Table showing the proportion of reads annotated in endogenous_9 showing the expected TTAA breakpoint sequence.
-It has as well the blacklist label information.<br>
+- Collapsed_results/test.proportion_correct_endo9.tsv: Table reporting the proportion of reads annotated as endogenous_9 showing the expected TTAA breakpoint sequence.<br>

 # Contact
 If you have any comments or suggestions please raise an issue or contact us: